zsytssk/rivercarro/README.md

 ## Command line options

 ```
-$ rivercarro --help
+$ rivercarro -help
 Usage: rivercarro [options]

-  -h, --help      Print this help message and exit.
+  -help           Print this help message and exit.
   -view-padding   Set the padding around views in pixels.
 (Default 6)
   -outer-padding  Set the padding around the edge of the layout area in
                   pixels.
 (Default 6)

+  The following commands may be sent to rivertile at runtime:

   -main-location  Set the initial location of the main area in the
                   layout.
 (Default left)
   -main-count     Set the initial number of views in the main area of the